Fear is a universal emotion, but in PNG the greatest fear is of sanguma

 Jennifer and Sarome

 Jennifer Wode has been teaching the “Do Not Fear” workshops as well as one on “Who is God”, having been trained by Rosie.
-Jennifer grew up in a village 12 km up the road from Rumginae.
+She grew up in a village 12 km up the road from Rumginae.
 At 15 she became a Christian but didn’t really understand who God was.
 Six years later when she ended up in the hospital with a serious illness, she felt God calling her back.
 She committed her life to God, faithfully taught Sunday School, and attended Rumginae Bible School.

 There she met Rosie and began helping her translate Bible verses, attending the “Do Not Fear” workshop, a life-changing experience.
 Jennifer took the message back to her village, teaching the workshop and seeing women challenged and transformed.